mnesvold/rooibos/README.md

 ## Using the results

 The produced ASM.JS function is itself wrapped in a non-ASM.JS adaptor, which is responsible for setting up the heap, bridging native JavaScript and ASM.JS types, and so on.
-Currently, all functions defined in the IR are exposed through the addaptor which is attached to the global variable (`window` in browsers) under the name `ASM`.
+Currently, all functions defined in the IR are exposed through the adaptor which is attached to the global variable (`window` in browsers) under the name `ASM`.
 For instance, a source file

 ```c
 int echo(int value)